kkanggu/Online-Judge/README.md

 #9375 End.
 (Fashion King Shin)
 >	Integer theory and Combinatorics
 >	Just number of case problem.
 Count by clothes, and just multiply it.
 Easy

+***
+### Day 28
+#1676 End.
+(0 of Factorial)
+>	Integer theory and Combinatorics
+>	Too easy.
+I just have to count 5.
+10 is 2 * 5, and 2 is more than 5.

+#2004 End.
+(0 of Combination)
+>	Integer theory and Combinatorics
+>	First, I tried to calculate efficiently.
+But it was too complex.
+>	So I changed the way. calculate 1 to N, 1 to N - M, 1 to M.
+>	Sometimes it's better not to be efficient.

+#2630 End.
+(Create Colored Paper)
+>	Divide and Conquer
+>	It was easy.
+Check big paper, if it's not one paper, divide it in 4 pieces.
+Do former steps again.